John Kirkpatrick and Sydney Carter sang the latter's song John Ball in 1981 on the Plant Life LP Lovely in the Dances: Songs of Sydney Carter.

 Mark Olson sag John Ball in 2007 on Migrating Bird: The Songs of Lal Waterson.

 Grace Notes (Maggie Boyle, Lynda Hardcastle, and Helen Hockenhull) sang John Ball in 2001 on their Fellside CD Anchored to the Time.
-Lynda Hardcastle commented in their liner notes:
+Lynda Hardcastle noted:

 I found this Sydney Carter song in a children's music book (Tinderbox, A&C Black) during a concerted effort to find something more up-tempo.
 John Ball was a priest and one of the leaders in the Peasant's Revolt in the 14th century.
 He preached common property, equality and the extermination of the nobility(!).
 All men, he said, originated from Adam and Eve.
 He is quoted as saying “When Adam delf and Eve span, who was then the gentleman?”
 John Ball was imprisoned, excommunicated and finally hanged in 1381.
 Sydney Carter has written a number of rousing songs and when we tested this at our local folk club (The Famous Bacca Pipes in Keighley) the great chorus singers there certainly raised the rafters.